3mcd/javelin/docs-src/content/ecs/topics.md

 weight = 7
 +++

+Systems are typically **pure**, as they only read/modify the components of queried entities.
+However, as your game grows, you may want a system to trigger behavior in a different system.
+For example, you may write a physics system that wraps a third-party library whose methods you'd like to expose to other physics-interested systems.

+**Topics** facilitate a way to do this without resorting to global state, unlike global [effects](/ecs/effects).

 ## Inter-System Communication

-Sometimes it's useful for a system to trigger behavior in a different system.
-For example, you might have a physics system that wraps a third-party library whose methods you'd like to expose to other parts of your game.

 Let's say you want to apply an impulse to a physics body when a player jumps so it gains some momentum in a direction.
 One way of doing this is to model the operation as a component.